 Bishop Tedroy Powell

-CTE Pentecostal and Charismatic President, and National Overseer of the Church of God of Prophecy UK
+CTE Pentecostal and Charismatic President, and National Bishop of the Church of God of Prophecy UK

-Bishop Tedroy Powell was appointed as National Overseer of the Church of God of Prophecy UK in 2017.
-He has also been Senior Pastor of the House of Bread Church of God of Prophecy (COGOP) in London since 1989, and National Overseer for COGOP Belgium and Netherlands since 2004.
+Bishop Tedroy Powell has served as National Bishop of the Church of God of Prophecy (COGOP) UK since 2016.
+He has been Regional Bishop and Senior Pastor of the House of Bread COGOP for 28 years and has held the role of National Bishop for COGOP Belgium and the Netherlands since 2004.

 Read more about the Pentecostal and Charismatic Presidency in their Memorandum of Agreement.